 TAXPAYER FUNDED VOUCHERS

-There is no evidence that more than a billion tax dollars spent on these programs have had a positive impact on student achievement in the Commonwealth because state law prohibits the collection of information about students’ academic progress.
+There is no evidence that more than TWO BILLION tax dollars spent on these programs have had a positive impact on student achievement in the Commonwealth because state law prohibits the collection of information about students’ academic progress.

 For an in-depth dive on this issue read the Keystone Research Center’s report,